hpssjellis/my-examples-of-edge-impulse/silicon-labs-thunderboard2/README.md

 Use at you own risk

-Drag this file [thunderboard-default.bin](thunderboard-default.bin) to your Thunderboard2 pop up folder to reset the board.
+unzip and drag this file [thunderboard-default.zip](thunderboard-default.zip) to your Thunderboard2 pop up folder to reset the board.

 ## explanatioin of the above .bin files